grab/engineering-blog/_posts/2022-09-08-automatic-rule-backtesting.md

 *   Create custom metrics, reports and dimensions for backtesting.
 *   Add external data points and metrics to do a deep dive.

 For the purpose of establishing a minimum viable product (MVP), backtesting will support basic capabilities and enable analysts to access required metrics and data points.
-Analysts can:
+Thus, analysts can:

 *   Run backtesting jobs from the rule engine UI.
 *   Get fixed reports and dimensions for every checkpoint.